antronerds/r2-training-courses/docs/R2IntroductionWorkshop.md

 Overview of resources
 ---

-The day consists of presentations and hands-on sessions.
-Experts will be available for questions while you can go through online step-by-step guides.
 Please find an overview of the guides per topic below.

 * [First Presentation](https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html#first-presentation)
 * [Second Presentation](https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html#second-presentation)
 * [Third Presentation](https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html#third-presentation)

-Alternatively, you could partake in online courses that take you through larger analysis pipelines with different kinds of data.
-Links to these courses can be found underneath as well.
-*

 Go to the R2 platform at **http://r2.amc.nl**
 Find the complete tutorial at [**Tutorial**](https://r2-tutorials.readthedocs.io/en/latest), or direct links from the presentation to the chapters below: